 Algoma University (formerly Algoma University College) was first established in 1965 and is located in Sault Ste.
 Marie, Ontario, in the heart of Anishinaabek territory.

-Located on the historic site set aside by Chief Shingwaukonse for Anishinaabek education, Algoma University offers a unique and historically rich setting for a cross-cultural community where Anishinaabe (First Nation, Metis and Inuit), Canadian and international students and faculty learn from each other in a spirit of friendship and respect.
+Located on the historic site set aside by Chief Shingwaukonse for Anishinaabek education, Algoma University offers a unique and historically rich setting for a cross-cultural community where Anishinaabe (First Nations, Inuit and Métis), Canadian and international students, and faculty learn from each other in a spirit of friendship and respect.
 Algoma is committed to providing an educational environment for Anishinaabe students that is respectful, inclusive and welcoming.

-The Ontario Native Education Counselling Association also offers videos that provide virtual tours of postsecondary institutions for First Nations, Métis and Inuit students.
+The Ontario Native Education Counselling Association also offers videos that provide virtual tours of postsecondary institutions for First Nations, Inuit and Métis students.